Privacy & Cookie Policy

 Dr Hannah Odendaal & Associates LTD is committed to guarding your privacy and personal data.
 Your personal data and data which identifies you will only be used in accordance with this Privacy Policy.
-We may update this Privacy Policy as required for means of the business and/or to ensure any changes in legal requirements.
+Please note we may update this Privacy Policy as required for means of the business and/or to ensure any changes in legal requirements.

-By ticking boxes or clicking submit buttons, you provide consent that you are agreeing that we can process the data provided through such interactions for the requirements of Dr Hannah Odendaal & Associates LTD and its website.
+By ticking boxes or clicking submit buttons on this website, you provide consent that you are agree that we can process the data provided through such interactions for the requirements of Dr Hannah Odendaal & Associates LTD and its website.
+Co-Company Directors and data controllers are Hannah Odendaal and Christian Odendaal.

 • Right to be informed about what happens to your personal data;

-• Right to have a copy of all the personal information collected, with the exclusion of the practitioner’s personal process notes.
-This is standard practice.
+• Right to have a copy of all the personal information collected, with the exclusion of the practitioner’s personal process notes;

 • Right to rectification of any inaccurate data processed, and to add to the information held about you if it is incomplete;